jens-classen/vergo/README.md

-provides an interface for (a) telling the system updates about world state changes in terms of actions that have been executed and sensing results that were obtained, and (b) asking it queries about what is knowm about the world state or what the next action should be.
+provides an interface for (a) telling the system updates about world state changes in terms of actions that have been executed and sensing results that were obtained, and (b) asking it queries about what is known about the world state or what the next action should be.
 We thus follow Levesque's functional view on a knowledge-based system.

 The code provided in this repository is in a constant state of 'work